-The African-American Affinity Group (3AG), an extension of our diversity initiative at Bass, Berry & Sims, was formed to serve as a forum for African-American attorneys at the firm to exchange ideas and information relevant to their unique experiences as minority attorneys.
-The primary goals of the group are to mentor African-American attorneys and to foster an inclusive and supportive environment for personal and professional development within the firm.
+The African-American Affinity Group (3AG) is an extension of our diversity and inclusion strategic plan at Bass, Berry & Sims, and was formed to serve as a forum for African-American attorneys at the firm to exchange ideas and information relevant to their unique experiences as minority attorneys.
+The goals of the group are to mentor African-American attorneys and to foster an inclusive and supportive environment for personal and professional development within the firm.

-The African-American Affinity Group and its membership actively participate in a number of programs, activities, sponsorships, organizations, and community service that benefit the African-American community.
+The 3AG and its membership actively participate in a number of programs, activities, sponsorships, organizations, and community service that benefit the African-American community.
 Our 3AG group is led by Lillian Blackshear, a member in our Nashville office.